cr2007/F29AI-Prolog/README.md

 ### Knowledge Representation problem description

-A Prolog program used to represent knowledge about this sytem and to aswer queries using the resulting knowledge base.
+A Prolog program used to represent knowledge about this system and to answer queries using the resulting knowledge base.

 To run the program:
 ```shell